 A study released in December 2014 reports that 31% of all neonatal intensive care unit (NICU) deaths may be preventable through the exercise of proper medical care.
 While factors relating to premature births and in-term drug use account for a significant portion of NICU deaths, medical errors and inadequate treatment facilities continue to contribute to the number of avoidable infant mortalities as well.

-Seth Gladstein is a Louisville attorney who represents victims of medical malpractice.
+Seth Gladstein is an attorney who represents victims of medical malpractice.
 To arrange a time to speak with Seth about your case, please contact us today.